google/zetasql/docs/one-pager.md

 #### Get the last value in a range

-In this example, we get the most popular item in a specific window frame, using the [`Produce`][produce-table] table.
+This example gets the most popular item in a specific window frame, using the [`Produce`][produce-table] table.
 The window frame analyzes up to three rows at a time.
 Take a close look at the `most_popular` column for vegetables.
 Instead of getting the most popular item in a specific category, it gets the